Outsourcing RPA Project Work to 3rd Parties

 Here are a number of the additional comments from members:

 - We outsource code development and monitoring via the Automation Anywhere control room.

 - We have outsourced functions and they did an RPA effort focused on their processes.
 It was developed by their internal development team.
 We approved and finalized the functional design.
-It was cost effective and a good model for us as our internal RPA development experience is in a very immature state.
+It was cost-effective and a good model for us as our internal RPA development experience is in a very immature state.

-- Code development is outsourced, especially on more complicated bots, is the primary way we leverage our Deloitte partners currently while we try to develop internal resources for this piece internally.
+- Code development is outsourced, especially on more complicated bots, which is the primary way we leverage our Deloitte partners currently while we try to develop internal resources for this piece internally.